microsoft/DirectML/README.md

 When used standalone, the DirectML API is a low-level DirectX 12 library and is suitable for high-performance, low-latency applications such as frameworks, games, and other real-time applications.
 The seamless interoperability of DirectML with Direct3D 12 as well as its low overhead and conformance across hardware makes DirectML ideal for accelerating machine learning when both high performance is desired, and the reliability and predictability of results across hardware is critical.

 More information about DirectML can be found in [Introduction to DirectML](https://docs.microsoft.com/windows/win32/direct3d12/dml-intro).

+Be sure to also check out our [DirectML landing page](https://microsoft.github.io/DirectML/).

 - [Getting Started with DirectML](#getting-started-with-directml)
   - [Hardware requirements](#hardware-requirements)